 5612 N. Figueroa St., Los Angeles, CA 90042

 You’ll find Kinship Yoga in the Highland Park area of town.
 Repeat visitors speak highly of the friendliness of everyone there and the ease of parking.
-You’ll find a large variety of classes and workshops here including prenatal yoga, bilingual classes (in Spanish and English), hot yoga, kids classes, and more.
+You’ll find a large variety of classes and workshops there including prenatal yoga, bilingual classes (in Spanish and English), hot yoga, kids classes, and more.

-You’ll find Peace Yoga Gallery, a 4,000-square-foot “oasis of peace and life” in Downtown L.A.
+You’ll find Peace Yoga Gallery, a 4,000-square-foot “oasis of peace and life”, in Downtown L.A.
 Peace Yoga’s mission is “Live Yoga, Live Food, Live Art, Live Music, Live People.”
 In addition to yoga classes, you’ll find a raw food bar, an art gallery, live music in many classes, and more.
 Check the website for pricing information, and don’t let finances stop you from practicing yoga.
-Peace Yoga offers a special program involving selfless service, work trade – giving your time and energy in exchange for yoga.
+Peace Yoga offers a special program involving selfless service and work trade – giving your time and energy in exchange for yoga.

 Yoga House